lichess-org/external-engine/README.md

   sessions, end any ongoing search in the previous session (by injecting `stop`) and wait until any outstanding engine output has been delivered.
-Then issue `ucinewgame`, to ensure the following session is clean, and reapply any options associated with the session (TODO).
+Then issue `ucinewgame`, to ensure the following session is clean, and reapply any options associated with the session.

 ### Register external engine